 His hold shifted on the handle of the sword.
-He let the blade drag backwards to make it easier to move without a sheath of any kind and said, “Come on, then.
+He let the blade drag backwards to make it easier to move without a sheath of any kind, and said, “Come on, then.
 Let’s see what all the fuss is about.”

 To his credit, the boy followed with a determined look in his eyes.

 Wei Wuxian could blame his curiosity for many things.
 This was one of them.
-Since hearing of the soulless victims who had come down from the mountain out of the omega girl’s mouth, he had harbored doubts about the nature of the creature they were all dealing with.
+Since hearing of the soulless victims who had come down from the mountain out of the kunze girl’s mouth, he had harbored doubts about the nature of the creature they were all dealing with.
 Spirits did not deal in souls like this, and neither did any monster he knew of.
 Fierce corpses, obviously, only dealt physical damage as well.

 “How do you know where to go?” the boy whispered at one point of their trek through the woods.

 His earlier worry had dissipated the longer they walked.
 Now he glanced periodically at the sword still held in Wei Wuxian’s hand, no doubt looking for an opportunity to steal it back.
 Wei Wuxian shook his head in answer, smiling to himself at the thought of the boy trying to jump him, but still focused on the threads of cold energy he felt over his skin.
-They were thin but immutable; like physical tendrils extending from one place to the next, only swayed slightly by wind.
+They were thin but immutable; like physical tendrils extending from one place to the next, only swayed slightly by the wind.

 With his free hand, he touched one of them.
 The tip of his finger turned as cold as ice.
 He trailed it along the length of the string-like energy, almost feeling it in more than spirit.
 He thought he could have grabbed it with his whole hand and tugged at it, if he tried.